 Integration as an OAuth2 SCA Approach to be used for authorization of payment initiations and consents.

 In the current section, we talk about using the OAuth2 process as a pre-step.

 After registering your application, you will receive a Client ID and a Client Secret in your application details on the developer portal.
 The Client ID is considered public information and is used to build login URLs.

 Some ASPSPs generate an API Key after successful application creation.
 The API Key is a unique string of alphanumeric characters transmitted as part of an API request that authenticates the source of the API request.

-After you have received Client ID and Client Secret and/or API Key, you need to retrieve an Access Token to successfully call your selected API.
+After you have received the Client ID and Client Secret and/or API Key, you need to retrieve an Access Token to successfully call your selected API.
 The process is complex and varies for different banks and will be done by finAPI Access.

 The easy way: the finAPI PSD2 license

-finAPI takes over all TPP registration, Certificate application and TPP authentication activities for customers using the finAPI PSD2 license.
+finAPI takes over all TPP registration, Certificate application, and TPP authentication activities for customers using the finAPI PSD2 license.